Notify me

 valuing nature in its own right

 While the revolutionary concept of valuing the natural world in its own right, and seeing it for what it is rather than just recognizing the symbols in it, were certainly ground-breaking at the time, these perspectives also relate to ancient concepts.
-For example, in Taoism one will learn the difference between just labelling things (i.e. symbolization) such as “that’s a sparrow” which means you then don’t look at what it actually is any more, compared to really looking at all the details, beauty and wonder of the reality of the object itself.
+For example, in Taoism one will learn the difference between just labelling things (i.e. symbolization) such as “that’s a sparrow” which means you then don’t look at what it actually is any more, compared to really looking deeply at all the details, complexity, beauty and wonder of the reality of the object itself.

 Poppy Seed Pod watch in blackened silver